pqvst/cafeandcowork/data/taipei/enjoycafe.md

   - menu3.jpg
 ---

-A new cafe that has replaced the previous cafe as the same location (vojago).
-Nice interior, good for working outside, but very slow wifi unfortunately.
-Large menu, serving coffee, tea, and sandwiches and other snacks.
-Very cheap.
-Street noise can be a little distracting.
+"Enjoy cafe" recently took over the same location that "vojago" used to use.
+You can still see some traces from vojago, including most of the same furniture and the logo on the wall.
+The interior is still quite nice with lots of seats available inside.
+It is also good for working outside, although the street noise (loud scooters driving by) can be a little distracting.
+They have a large menu serving coffee, tea, sandwiches and other snacks.
+Enjoy cafe is definitely much cheaper than vojago, but the WiFi is much slower unfortunately (only suitable for light surfing).